vasilakisfil/Introspected-REST/README.md

 Complex or long-lived APIs tend to have many hypermedia data (links, actions, custom metadata) related to the resource itself, its associations and related resources.
 As a result, even if the actual data could be very small the resulted response object gets much larger in size slowing down the server rendering and the client receiving and parsing.
-The performance issues become more apparent on lossy networks like mobile clients, a trend that has increased over the past decade.
+The performance issues become more apparent on lossy networks like mobile clients, a trend that has increased over the past decade, or on constrained devices and environments, like IoT.

 #### 8.2.4.
 REST does not support caching of hypermedia
 In practice, the hypermedia part of a resource rarely changes, compared to the resource's data.